abdulmanan69/p2pchat/README.md

 4. Test sending messages between browsers

 Note: For testing with multiple users on the same machine, use different browsers or private/incognito windows to ensure proper WebRTC functionality.

+You can also use `supabase_test.html` to verify your Supabase connection is working properly.

 ## Deployment to GitHub Pages